-${\tt DBCLOSE}\ , base, dset, mode, status$
+DBCLOSE, base, dset, mode, status

-base database.
-Th is the name of an array used as the base parameter when opening the database.
+base is the name of an array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
-(Refer to DBOPEN for more information about the base ID.) dset closed, or is 3.
-If mode e is the name of an array containing the left-justified name of the data set to be closed, or is an integer referencing the data set by number if mode equals 2 or 3.
+(Refer to DBOPEN for more information about the base ID.) dset is the name of an array containing the left-justified name of the data set to be closed, or is an integer referencing the data set by number if mode equals 2 or 3.
 If mode equals 1, this parameter is ignored.
 The data set name can be up to 16 characters long.
-If shorter, it must be terminated by a semicolon or a blank. mode is an integer follows: equal to $1, 2, \text{ or } 3$ indicating the type of termination desired as Mode 1: Access to the database is terminated.
+If shorter, it must be terminated by a semicolon or a blank. mode is an integer equal to 1, 2, or 3 indicating the type of termination desired as follows: Mode 1: Access to the database is terminated.
 Any locks held by this user for this base ID are released.
 If DBCLOSE mode 1 is called while a dynamic transaction is still active, an error is returned, the transaction is aborted, and the database is closed automatically.
 You do not need to call DBXEND or DBXUNDO.
 Mode 2: The data set referenced by the dset array is closed, but locks held in the data set are not released.
 If DBCLOSE mode 2 is called while a dynamic transaction is still active, an error is returned.
 You must check the error and decide to use DBXEND, DBXUNDO, or continue with the transaction even if DBCLOSE mode 2 failed.
 DBXUNDO will abort the entire dynamic transaction.
 DBXEND will terminate the dynamic transaction; the modifications completed thus far within the transaction will remain in the database.
-Mode 3: If $mode$ equals 3, the data set referenced by the $dset$ array is reinitialized but not closed.
-If your database is enabled for third-party indexing (TPI) refer to your status returns sta is the name of an array of 10 halfwords in which TurboIMAGE/XL returns status information about the procedure.
-If the procedure executes successfully, the status array contents are: Element Contents 1 If the procedure succeeds, the return status is 0.
-Table 5-6 describes the contents of element 1 when the procedure does not succeed.
-2-4 Unchanged from previous procedure call using this array.
-5-10 Procedure call information.
-Refer to "Library Procedure Error Messages" in appendix A for a description of this information.
+Mode 3: If mode equals 3, the data set referenced by the dset array is reinitialized but not closed.
+If your database is enabled for third-party indexing (TPI) refer to your status is the name of an array of 10 halfwords in which TurboIMAGE/XL returns status information about the procedure.
+If the procedure executes successfully, the status array contents are:

 If your database is enabled for third-party indexing (TPI), refer to your vendor documentation for additional DBCLOSE mode information.
-The section on DBUTIL in chapter 8 of this book has a brief description of the TPI option.
+The section on DBUTIL in chapter 8 of this book has a brief description of the

+TPI option.